-Building on his research on India, he works with top management teams on topics ranging from 'How are firms launching and building their global businesses in India?', 'How successful firms integrate India within their international growth or optimization strategy?', and 'What are the best practices in governance and relationship management when working with Indian family firms?'.
+Building on his research on emerging markets, he works with top management teams on topics ranging from 'How are firms launching and building their global businesses in emerging markets?', 'How successful firms integrate emerging markets within their international growth or optimization strategy?'

 In his teaching, he aims to strike the balance between academic rigor and managerial relevance.
 His teaching has won number of awards (see awards section).
 He holds a post-graduate diploma in International Teaching from Stockholm School of Economics.

 Based on his research interests, he currently teaches three courses (1) 'Building Enduring Family Business', (2) 'Information Management' and (3) 'India Strategy' on Cass Masters, MBA and Executive courses.

 BUILDING ENDURING FAMILY BUSINESS: "I just wanted to thank you once again for giving me the opportunity to participate in this very intense yet extremely rewarding course.
 I do not think I have learnt as much as I have in the past 3 days in any other course.
 Before I took this course, I never considered joining my family business.
 However after attending the course, I realise first of all that my father has worked too hard to have none of his children take over his company and secondly, I can be involved in the strategical direction and growth of the company as it is still a fairly small company and has a lot of potential to grow.

 So now, as I go back for the short holiday I am going to make an effort to get to know the business and understand fully what it is about and at least try to contribute some of the things I learnt here there."

 "Fantastic teaching style!
 The best module I have ever had!"